dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2176: Misinformation can significantly affect societal norms.
+### T2176: Misinformation and fake news can harm society.

 |Support|
 |---|